ds4dm/ecole/docs/discussion/gym-differences.rst

 In any case, one might note that in reinforcement learning, the observation of a terminal state is usually not very useful.
-It is not given to a policy to take the next action (because there are not any), and hence never used for learning either, so the difference has no impact in practice.
+It is not given to a policy to take the next action (because there are not any), and hence never used for learning either, so not returning a final observation has no impact in practice.